Knuckles' Chaotix: Reception

 Knuckles' Chaotix received mixed reviews, and failed commercially, as did the 32X.

 The game's presentation divided critics.
 The four reviewers of Electronic Gaming Monthly (EGM) praised its graphics and believed the game was one of the best for the 32X, and GameFan considered Knuckles' Chaotix the best entry in the franchise since Sonic the Hedgehog 2 (1992).
 On the other hand, a reviewer from Next Generation found the graphics garish, and felt that the game made "unimpressive attempts to show off".
 GamePro, Game Players, and IGN believed the game failed to push the 32X to its limits, citing the lack of graphical effects and Genesis-quality audio, though IGN felt some elements, such as several musical tracks, were highlights.
 In 2008, GamesRadar wrote that Knuckles' Chaotix was the best game for the 32X and was underrated, though it still considered the game a "wasted opportunity".

 The "rubber band" multiplayer system was criticized, despite being acknowledged as an effort to innovate.
 Though IGN admired the attempt to "breathe life into a series that was running out of steam" and fix the lopsided multiplayer of Sonic 2 and Sonic 3 (1994), whereby Tails would get lost off-screen, they felt the physics were "clunky" and unorthodox.
 EGM felt the system was original, but slowed down the gameplay, as did GamesRadar.
 Next Generation felt the bond was tiring and not truly innovative, and GamePro called it Knuckles' Chaotixs biggest flaw, finding it frustrating and choppy.
 The reviewer also found that the bond complicated gameplay and compared it to being handcuffed.

 The level design and low difficulty were also criticized.
 GamePro wrote that the levels, while fairly large, were not populated with enough enemies or secrets, a sentiment echoed by IGN and Mean Machines Sega.
 IGN considered the boss design simplistic and the level design bland and seemingly unfinished, and Mean Machines Sega thought that, without enemies, "this is just not half the game it could have been".
 Game Players criticized the game's lack of replay value, saying the game's simplicity made secrets in levels impossible to miss.
 However, IGN, GameFan, and EGM praised the number of playable characters, and IGN felt the game's "marvelous" fully 3D special stages were the best of the Sonic series.

 IGN described Knuckles' Chaotix as "a bad game with a good foundation", and in another article, concluded that it was interesting, if flawed.
 EGM felt it was the best for the 32X but failed to live up to previous games in the Sonic series.
 Game Players found it a major disappointment, saying "other than a few color-enhanced backgrounds, you're gonna wonder why this isn't a Genesis title".
-Some journalists have referred to Knuckles' Chaotix as the series' declining point, and AllGame and Complex both wrote that it was among the worst games in the series.
+Some journalists have referred to Knuckles' Chaotix as the series's declining point, and AllGame and Complex Networks both wrote that it was among the worst games in the series.